-Participation 10% Comments: To successfully pass this course the student must: Mid Term Exams (2) 60% Final Exam 30% 1. achieve a final course grade of 60% or better.
-TOTAL 100% 2. successfully complete the Student Progress sheet.
+Participation 10% Comments: To successfully pass this course the stu ident must: Mid Term Exams (2) 60% Final Exam 30% 1. achieve a final course grade of 60% or better.
+TOTAL 100% 2. successfully complete the Student Progress she eet.
+3. complete and submit all assignments.